 Blog promotion should take into consideration what you are trying to accomplish (e.g., advertising revenue, market feedback, thought leadership) mixed with expectations from the target readership.
 Ultimately, if you meet peoples’ expectations and needs, then you’re on your way to making history because those readers who like your blog, will tend to quote it, maybe even promote it, or simply share it.

-Take the outspoken economist Paul Krugman for example, who has one of the highest circulated blogs in the United States, thanks in large part to a massive number of followers who read his books, take his classes or see him in leading advisory roles.
+Hire a great website designer and get a great looking blog designed then, take the outspoken economist Paul Krugman for example, who has one of the highest circulated blogs in the United States, thanks in large part to a massive number of followers who read his books, take his classes or see him in leading advisory roles.
 Besides being a well-known contributor to The New York Times, he is well respected by academic circles as a professor of economics and international affairs at top universities, and it doesn’t hurt that he has won many awards including a Nobel Prize.
 No wonder why The Washington Monthly called him “the most important political columnist in America.”

 OK, so you’re not Paul Krugman, which begs the question: who in the world will ever see your blog let alone read it?
 In a recent blogging survey on what things worry bloggers the most, 69.4 % said they worry about a lack of traffic and readers the most!